 In the evening drive to paro and spend your time leisurely in the town

-Tenth Day – A Hike to Taktsang ‘The Tiger’s Nest’
+Day 10 – A Hike to Taktsang ‘The Tiger’s Nest’

 The day’s experience will come across as most extraordinary.
 Taktsang is one of the most sacred for all Himalayan Buddhist countries.
 It is also the main icon of Bhutan for the outside world and you wouldn’t believe as you take the picture with your own hand.
 ‘Every step you take is worth’ is the expression made by all the people who make to Tiger Nest.
 For many spiritual people, it is a mind’s journey.
 So come and find out what it really is all about.
 The experience will leave you contemplating and rejuvenated.